In This Article

 CMGR = (Final Months Value / Initial Month Value) ^ (1 / Number of months) – 1

-One of the most significant advantages of Compound Growth Rate is that the compounding effect is taken into consideration.
-Compound monthly growth rates (CMGR) are not affected by volatility and are the most pertinent in comparing different data series.
+One of the most significant advantages of Compound Growth Rate is that the compounding effect is considered.
+Compound monthly growth rates (CMGR) are unaffected by volatility and are most pertinent in comparing different data series.

 One of the metrics representing business growth is Month-over-Month (MoM).
 A compound monthly growth rate omits the effect of volatility, smooths the historical data, and implies steady business growth.
 Even the best product and services need an honest and accurate growth rate.
 A false narrative of Month-over-Month metrics can hinder a company’s growth and lessen the long-term chances of success.